hmkcode/hmkcode.github.io/_posts/android/2018-8-22-android-recyclerview.markdown

 ## Overview

-We will build a simple app that lists a hard-coded `Link` in a `RecyclerView`.
-To display items on `RecyclerView` you need to have the following components:
+We will build a simple app that displays a list of hard-coded instances of class `Link` in a `RecyclerView`.
+To display items on `RecyclerView` you need to the following:

-- `RecyclerView` widget added to the activity layout.
+- `RecyclerView` widget to be added to the activity layout.
 - A class extending `RecyclerView.Adapter`.
 - A class extending `RecyclerView.ViewHolder`.
-- Layout for RecyclerView items.
+- Layout for RecyclerView elements.

 Files we need for this app are shown in the image below.